 This exhibition presents images by a new generation of African artists and photographers.
 Across diverse fields such as fashion, film, architecture and literature, it addresses the complexities of what it means to live in Africa today, traversing personal landscapes.
 Until 15 June.

-Lead image: © Yan Wang Preston, United Kingdom, Shortlist, Professional, Landscape (Professional competition), 2019 Sony World Photography Awards
+Lead image: © Catherine Hyland, United Kingdom, Shortlist, Professional, Landscape (Professional competition), 2019 Sony World Photography Awards